jlevy/og-equity-compensation/README.md

   any other stockholder agreement.

 ## Tax Gotchas

+🚧 Strong urging to dole these out to relevant areas in the text.
+Some in Tax on Stock and Options, 83b warning in 83b section…

 Here are some common, costly errors to watch out for on the taxation side.